 The Cotswold Wildlife Park has been running a successful breeding programme, and as a result about 250 birds are being released in Sussex via the White Stork Project with the aim of creating 50 breeding pairs by 2030.

-The first wild storks hatched in early May at the Knepp Estate, with a second nest now hatched too.
+The first wild storks hatched in early May 2020 at the Knepp Estate, with a second nest hatched too.
+The juveniles migrated and are being tracked on their route.
+As of April 2021 the adults are back on the nests again.
 The estate is owned by Charles Burrell and Isabelle Tree, author of the bestseller Wilding which tells the heartening tale of rewilding this 3,500 acre former farm.

 How do I see them?
 You can visit Knepp; footpaths cross the grounds but please stick to them.
 Once it reopens to tourism you can stay there or visit for a safari experience.
 And keep your eyes peeled when in West Sussex as others are sighted throughout the county.